s-marley/ESP32_FFT_VU/README.md

 [![Youtube video of VU meter in action](http://img.youtube.com/vi/Mgh2WblO5_c/0.jpg)](https://www.youtube.com/watch?v=Mgh2WblO5_c)

 ## Setting up the circuit
 The matrix will run from both a line input or microphone, so choose whichever setup works for you.
+When choosing the pin for your button, be careful.
+Some pins on the ESP32 don't have pullup resistors, and if you choose one of these the button won't work!
+When I was testing, I found that D2 didn't work, but D4 did so I went with that one.

 ### Line in
 ![Circuit for using a line in](Linein_bb.png)